Xilinx/Xilinx_Kria_KV260_Workshop/Takeaways.md

 # Takeaways

-We explored a lot features of the SOM carrier card.
+We've explored a lot of features on the SOM board.

-Here are some important highlights from the lab:
+Here are some important highlights from the workshop:

  - Ease-of-use SOM card
+ - Rapid loading and unloading of Accelerated Applications
  - Multiple use cases for the SOM through the Accelerated Applications
+ - Ability to load new models to use for your applications

 You can go to the following links to find more information: